• Skip to content

 • Disability

-Growing pains are very common.
+Growing pains are a type of pain that children get, usually in their legs.
 They usually affect children aged 3-12 years.

 We don’t really know what causes growing pains – but they’re not caused by growing!
 One theory is that they’re related to exercise, but this isn’t always the case.
 In most children with growing pains, nothing obvious brings them on.